 BIOGRAPHY

-Mike Fantuz is a Canadian artist whose oil paintings reconstruct environments drawing on memory and perspective to reveal the interconnected nature of space and human presence.
+Mike Fantuz is a Canadian artist whose oil paintings construct environments drawing on memory and perspective to reveal the interconnected nature of space and human presence.
 Through thick, textured applications of paint, he explores the tension between order and impermanence.
 His compositions evoke a sense of stillness or distance, inviting a visual meditation on the systems we build and inhabit.

 ARTIST STATEMENT

-At their core, my paintings are a response to change, how we leave places, return to them, and carry them forward.
+My paintings are a response to change, how we leave places, return to them, and carry them forward.
 The contemplative act of painting becomes a way to process experience, to find meaning in complexity, and to create something enduring from the often-fragmented paths we travel.